taalib-zama/spring-guides/springBasicSamples/electronicStorePorject/Azure-deployment-instructions.md

 EXPOSE 9898
 -----------------------------------------------------------------------------

- ## dockerizing the app : Steps to follow :
+ ## Dockerizing the app : Steps to follow :

 1. Add all dependency to docker-compose yaml
 2. create dockerfile.